Inflectra/rapise-documentation/docs/Intro/framework.md

 # How to Build a Test Framework with Rapise

 !!! info
-    In different parts of the documentation and in knowledge base articles we use term **Single Test mode** to refer to this kind of framework with a parent test and nested sub-tests.
+    In different parts of the documentation and in knowledge base articles, we use the term **Single Test mode** to refer to this type of framework with a parent test and nested sub-tests.

 Need to call one test from another?
 Need to run many tests?
 Have a test plan?
-It is time to build a testing framework.
+It's time to build a testing framework.
 Learn how to do it with Rapise.

 ## How Framework Tests Are Structured

-The Framework in Rapise is a regular test (**Framework Root**) containing a number of [Sub-Tests](../Guide/tests_and_sub_tests.md) (**Test Cases** and **Common Features**)
+A Framework in Rapise is a regular test (**Framework Root**) containing a number of [Sub-Tests](../Guide/tests_and_sub_tests.md) (**Test Cases** and **Common Features**).

 ![Framework](../Guide/img/framework_overview.png)

-Where **Test Cases** are final test scenarios and **Common Features** are parts that are re-used and shared between the test cases.
+**Test Cases** are the final test scenarios, and **Common Features** are reusable parts shared between the test cases.

-When working with framework, the variable [%WORKDIR%](../Guide/tests_and_sub_tests.md#workdir-and-frameworks) always points to the root test case.
-This helps to find all common assets and files.
-For example, we always know that we may call `Common Feature1.sstest` using path `%WORKDIR%\Common Feature1\Common Feature1.sstest`.
-So we may call it from any other test case, from other common feature, from library and so on.
+When working with a framework, the `[%WORKDIR%`](../Guide/tests_and_sub_tests.md#workdir-and-frameworks) variable always points to the root test.
+This helps locate all common assets and files.
+For example, you can always call `Common Feature1.sstest` using the path `%WORKDIR%\Common Feature1\Common Feature1.sstest`.
+You can call it from any other test case, another common feature, a library, and so on.

-Also the same is true for accessing common [config](../Libraries/Global.md#SetConfigPath) and data files.
-I.e.
+The same is true for accessing common [config](../Libraries/Global.md#SetConfigPath) and data files.
+For example:

 ```javascript
 Tester.SetConfigPath('%WORKDIR%\\Config.xlsx')